ms/buildtogether.tech/src/research.md

 If they do, then focusing on their tools may be missing the point: it may be their environment and colleagues that matter more.
 Unfortunately, researchers haven't yet discovered how to induce happiness, so a randomized controlled trial isn't an option.
-Instead, <cite>Graziotin2014</cite> measured emotional state using a questionnaire developed by psychology researchers.
+Instead, [% b Graziotin2014 %] measured emotional state using a questionnaire developed by psychology researchers.
 They divided up the study participants into positive and non-positive groups, then looked at how those groups performed on an analytical task and a creative task.
 The positive